Every professional displayed on Counselling Directory has been independently

 I am a registered member of the BACP, ensuring I work within their ethical guidelines and following their professional standards for good practice.
 Alongside this, I am committed to ongoing professional development and further training to ensure my knowledge and experience is up to date, allowing me to offer the best possible therapy.

 I am experienced working with adults and young people with a variety of different issues, tailoring my therapeutic style for each person's needs.
-I currently volunteer for a mental health charity in London, working with adults with mild to moderate mental health challenges.
+I spent 2 years volunteering for a mental health charity in London, working with adults with mild to moderate mental health challenges.

 Accredited register membership